-2.3 EVALUATION OF CORRECTIVE MEASURE ALTERNATIVES
+2.4 EVALUATION OF CORRECTIVE MEASURE ALTERNATIVES

 A qualitative assessment of potential Corrective Measure Alternatives using the selection criteria in 40 CFR 257.97(b) and (c) was provided in the September 2019 ACM.
 Table 3 summarizes the assessment completed for the ACM.
-No updates or changes to the assessment have been made based on additional information obtained since the issue of the ACM.
+No updates or changes to the assessment have been made based on additional information obtained since the issue of the ACM, but an addendum that includes updates to the assessment is currently in development.
 Additional groundwater data collection and analysis is necessary for the evaluation of the monitored natural attenuation (MNA) option.
 Updates to the assessment, and development of the quantitative evaluation system discussed in the ACM, will be completed in the future based on updates to the conceptual site model, delineation of the nature and extent of impacts, and collection of additional data relevant to remedy selection.